Last updated on April 10, 2026

 Wiping the board feels like a hard reset.
 Everything’s gone.
 Begin again.
 The slate may be clean, but your opponents may have fresh new threats ready to go.
 In the end, wiping the board is always only a temporary solution.

 Blue board wipes have a place at the table.
 They’re the most temporary, but they can do things other board wipes can’t.
 You can rebuy your ETBs or you can avoid generating death triggers or filling opponents’ graveyards.
-You have better answers to indestructible tribal in Commander.
-Yes, that’s a thing!
-No, it’s not very good!
+You have better answers to indestructible in Commander.

 What are your favorite board wipe effects in blue?
 Are you ready to try a few of these for yourself?
 Let us know in the Draftsim Discord, on Twitter, or in the comments below.